GBProductions/help-queue/README.md

 This project contains all the code from the Learn How to Program Week 2: React Fundamentals coursework.
 It is a starter repo to continue the project in Week 3: Redux with the lesson "Setting up Our First Redux Project."

 DO NOT ALTER THIS REPO.

+This specific repo is Garrett Brown using the existing repo for practice editing.